 However some HI scholars are now increasingly focusing on institutional - particularly endogenous - change and their work is particularly useful for the development of this research agenda (Streeck and Thelen 2005, Thelen 2009).
 They look at problems of compliance and enforcement - how and why actors obey or do not obey rules - as a fundamental source of change.
 Within RCI and SI frameworks compliance is not really an issue.
-But if institutions are seen as self reinforcing and distributional issues are put at the centre then compliance becomes an important variable (Mahoney and Thelen 2010).
-Challenges and changes to rules, norms and practices therefore become a central focus of any analysis of change.
+But if institutions are seen as self-reinforcing and distributional issues are put at the centre then compliance becomes an important variable (Mahoney and Thelen 2010).
+Challenges and changes to rules, norms and practices become a central focus of any analysis of change.
 But these challenges and changes can take a variety of forms.
 They can include the contestedness of the institutional rules themselves as well as how far there is openness in the interpretation and the implementation of those rules.
 There is sometimes a great deal of 'play' in the interpreted meaning of particular rules and sometimes high levels of discretion in both their interpretation and enforcement.
 Rules are therefore ambiguous and subject of political skirmishing as, for example, Sheingate (2010) argues.
-When circumstances change and new developments confound rules, it is possible to have rule creation or to extend existing rules to change institutions.
-HI scholars are therefore outlining the ways it is possible to get institutional change of an incremental endogenous variety in 'gaps' and 'soft' spots between a rule and its interpretation and enforcement as well as more clear-cut and exogenous change (Thelen 2009).
-Although not framed in those terms, the approach adopted in this HI work has resonances with some of the recent work on informal rules, norms and practices even if some HI scholars have sometimes been somewhat dismissive of the need to include informal institutions in their analyses (Streeck and Thelen 2005: 10).
+When circumstances change and new developments confound rules, rule creation or an extension of existing rules to change institutions can occur.
+HI scholars therefore outline the ways institutional change of an incremental endogenous variety can happen in 'gaps' and 'soft' spots between a rule and its interpretation and enforcement as well as more clear-cut and exogenous change (Thelen 2009).
+Although not framed in those terms, this HI approach has resonances with some of the recent work on informal rules, norms and practices even if some HI scholars have sometimes been somewhat dismissive of the need to include informal institutions in their analyses (Streeck and Thelen 2005: 10).

-In an important recent contribution that systematises much of this earlier HI work, Mahoney and Thelen (2010) delineate four types of institutional change that evidence different forms of rule change and contestation.
+In an important recent contribution systematising much of this earlier HI work, Mahoney and Thelen (2010) delineate four types of institutional change that evidence different forms of rule change and contestation.
 The first category is displacement.
 This involves the removal of old rules and the introduction of new ones.
 Although often abrupt and not inherently a gradual form of change, displacement can also be slow moving.
 Normally new institutions are created by actors - termed "insurrectionaries" by Mahoney and Thelen (2010) - who were "losers" under old system but now face weak veto possibilities as well as low levels of discretion in the enforcement and interpretation of rules.
 So displacement can involve a significant upheaval as old rules are swept away for example after a revolution, military defeat and some transitions to democracy.